kimsyna/hallyu-chain/README.md

 npm run build:web
 ```

-If the variable is unset, the build script leaves the form untouched and newsletter submissions will not reach any endpoint.
+If neither the environment variable nor the config file provides an endpoint, the build script leaves the form untouched and newsletter submissions will not reach any endpoint.

 ## Partners